km322/speech-to-text/README.md

 ### Prerequisites

-The code from COSMOS (R)
+This code is using Python Notebooks.

 ### Installation

-1. Make sure to install the proper packages in R Studios
+1. Make sure to install the proper packages in Python's Jupyter Notebooks

 <p align="right">(<a href="#top">back to top</a>)</p>